Drabu/PlaceAutocomplete/README.md

 Suupport for landscape orientation.

 This Kotlin Library is build with MVVM Archetecture and runs on top of RxJava 2.
-The library uses various Rx operators like debounce, throttlefirst operators to reduce network calls and supports landscape orientation
+The library uses various Rx operators like debounce, throttlefirst operators to reduce network calls and optimze location query.

 ### How it works